erc-fhv/Home_BESS/README.md

    ```

 ## Usage
 The main functions are located in the `src/` directory.
-For more information on usage and development, see the file `README_maintainer.md`.
+For more information on usage and development, see [README_maintainer.md](README_maintainer.md).

-You can also explore and simulate battery scenarios online using the web tool: [https://homebattery.labs.fhv.at/](https://homebattery.labs.fhv.at/)
+## Acknowledgments
+We gratefully acknowledge the financial support from the Austrian Research Promotion Agency FFG for the Hub4FlECs project (COIN FFG 898053), which provided funding for the development of the software provided. https://projekte.ffg.at/projekt/4597880

 ## License
 See [LICENSE](LICENSE).